This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 When cooking prime rib, always use a meat thermometer to get an accurate read on the temperature of your roast.
 Follow our prime rib temperature chart for the best results.
 I love a good medium rare prime rib.

-A roasting pan with a rack is the best pan for cooking prime rib.
-This allows air to circulate all around the prime rib roast, while the pan beneath collects the drippings.
+A roasting pan with a rack is best for cooking prime rib.
+This allows air to circulate all around the prime rib roast while the pan beneath collects the drippings.

 A raw roast should be kept no more than 3 to 5 days in the refrigerator before roasting.

 Bring your roast to room temperature before roasting by leaving it out for approximately 2 hours.
-Prime rib should be at room temperature before cooking as it will ensure an even temperature throughout the roast.
+Prime rib should be at room temperature before cooking to ensure an even temperature throughout the roast.